 However, it also has it limitations.
 There is a prominent reduction in cosmetic quality, particularly regarding the colouring, as well as reduced strength.
 Shrinkage has also been noted to be less predictable with regrind than with virgin materials.

-It should be noted that Regrind must be used strategically and skillfully.
+It should be noted that Regrind must be used strategically and skilfully.
 Heat history and grinding process can degrade the physical, chemical and flow properties of thermoplastic resins; this is perhaps the biggest challenge.
 It is only by monitoring key elements such as the temperature, the granule size, and contamination, that manufacturers can successfully produce capable, cost effective and more eco-friendly plastic parts.

 Polyethylene may be a powerhouse in plastics, being low in cost and light in weight, but it holds its weaknesses, such as its high shrinkage rates and limited temperature resistance.
 On the other hand, its extensive family lineage provides it with a diversity in material qualities which deem it suitable for countless applications.